-If your student is accused of a Code of Conduct violation, he or she may simply be asked to meet with an administrator informally to discuss what happened.
-Or, we can ask your student to attend a more formal student conduct hearing, to determine whether or not a UMW policy was violated.
-Depending on the situation, hearings are conducted by Student Affairs administrators, or by a panel of peers elected by the student body.
-The focus of the student conduct process is education, and support is at the heart of it.
-The process does not determine whether or not a student violated a law; it determines, based on the evidence, whether he or she violated a UMW policy.
-Hearings are not “trials.”
-More information about our student conduct processes can be found here.
+If your student is accused of any Code of Conduct violation, they may be asked to meet with an administrator informally, or to attend a more formal conduct hearing, to determine whether or not a UMW policy was violated.
+Every student who is asked to attend a hearing also is invited to meet with an administrator several days prior to the hearing.
+During this “pre-hearing conference,” students will have an opportunity to review available documentation about the incident, to be guided through what to expect during the hearing, and to be informed about their rights in the process (the right to request and question witnesses, the right to have an advisor during the hearing, etc.) Hearings are conducted by Student Affairs administrators, or by a panel of peers elected by the student body.
+The focus of the conduct process is education, and respect and support are at the core of it.
+The process does not determine whether a student violated a law; it determines whether they violated a UMW policy.

 1) Tell your student what’s not OK with you.
 Yes, many of them are learning to be independent, but they still look to you for guidance.
-If you don’t want them using alcohol or marijuana, say so, and be specific.
-“Don’t get into trouble” sends a mixed message!
+If you don’t want them using alcohol or marijuana, say so.
+“Don’t get into trouble,” sends a mixed message!

 2) Talk to your student about alcohol.
 Perceptions of alcohol use are often inaccurate.
-In a recent study, 98% of students thought the typical UMW student had consumed alcohol during the previous month.
-In reality, only 61% of our students drank during that period.
-Furthermore, 25% of UMW students report complete abstinence from alcohol.
-Abusive consumption of alcohol is not the norm here, and intoxication never justifies or excuses disrespectful behavior or violence.
+In a recent study, only 56 percent of our students drank during the previous month.
+Furthermore, 27 percent of our students reported complete abstinence from alcohol.
+At UMW, misuse of alcohol is not the norm, and intoxication never justifies or excuses disrespectful behavior or violence.

-3) Talk to your student about drugs.
+3) Talk to your student about marijuana.
 Research shows that just two brief conversations with your student can reduce marijuana use for at least a year.
-For teens already using marijuana, this conversation can reduce use by up to 20%.
-At UMW, 73% of students report having never used marijuana.
-UMW does not tolerate the possession or use of illegal drugs, including marijuana.
+At UMW, in the study cited above, 67 percent of students reported never having used marijuana at all.
+In keeping with federal law, UMW does not allow the possession or use of marijuana on campus.

-5) Talk to your student about values.
-To be a member of this community means that one speaks out against injustice, and works diligently to help create a great living and learning environment for everyone.
-This does not require having any unusual skills or taking any significant risks.
-All it requires is compassion and caring in a world where it sometimes is easier to turn one’s head and say, “That’s none of my business.
+4) Talk to your student about values.
+Eagles speak out against injustice and work diligently to help create a great living and learning environment for everyone.
+This does not require unusual skills or taking significant risks.
+All it requires is caring in a world where it sometimes is easier to turn one’s head and say, “That’s none of my business.
 I don’t want to get involved.”

-6) Talk to us, and trust us.
-We view parents as allies, and believe that together we can create student success.
+5) Talk to us and trust us.
+We view families as allies, and together, we can create student success.
 Let us know if you have a conduct-related concern.
-We will not always be able to give you details, particularly if another student is involved.
-Having said that, our first question for you often will be, “Who has your student told about this?”
-Most of the time, a situation can be most quickly resolved when the student affected by it brings it to our attention.
-Chances are we’ve dealt with a similar situation before, and we will bring our professionalism and experience into play in order to assist your student.
+(As a first step, we’ll usually recommend that we speak with your student directly.)
+Chances are we’ve dealt with a similar situation before, and we will bring our professionalism and experience into play to assist your student.